 Differin Gel contains adapalene, a multi-benefit, dermatologist-recommended retinoid, available without a prescription, to clear breakouts where they start (deep in the pores); prevent acne before it begins; and, as a result, restore the skin’s texture and tone.

 Is Differin Gel dermatologist developed and tested?

 Yes, Differin Gel is dermatologist developed and includes a dermatologist-recommended retinoid.
-According to the American Academy of Dermatology’s (AAD) therapeutic treatment guidelines, topical retinoids like Differin Gel are recommended as a primary therapy for initial treatment of mild, moderate and severe acne, even ahead of popular over-the-counter products that contain salicylic acid.
+According to the American Academy of Dermatology’s (AAD) therapeutic treatment guidelines, topical retinoids like adapalene are recommended as a primary therapy for initial treatment of mild and moderate acne, even ahead of popular over-the-counter products that contain salicylic acid.
 The AAD is the largest organization of dermatologists (over 19,000 worldwide) who provide public education about dermatology and dermatologic health.

 Is Differin Gel FDA approved?

 Yes, Differin Gel (adapalene 0.1%) is FDA-approved for over-the-counter treatment of acne (acne vulgaris).
 For more than 20 years, doctors have prescribed the retinoid found in Differin Gel to over 40 million people globally.

 Is there still a prescription version of Differin Gel?

 Differin Gel (adapalene 0.1%) was launched in stores and online, available without a prescription, in January 2017.
 Other products containing adapalene are still available with a prescription.

 What are retinoids, and why are they important in clearing acne?